Priyanshu-001/smart-contracts-portfolio/README.md

-# Getting Started with Create React App
+# Smart Contracts

+## Note
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made for learning/testing purposes only. without any other intention.

 ## Available Scripts